BAMresearch/NFDI4IngModelValidationPlatform/docs/benchmarks/linear elasticity/plate-with-hole.md

 \end{aligned}
 $$

-then the PDE is given by
+then the PDE with the displacement $\boldsymbol u$ as solution variable is given by

 $$
 \begin{aligned}